The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Measuring population resemblance

 Intuitively, $\mathcal{P}(\delta|\bm{p}_0)$ defines the set of all valid probability vectors where no category probability $p_j$ deviates from its reference value, $p_{0j}$, by more than $\delta$.
 This tolerance-based approach ensures that deviations remain manageable and within acceptable limits, making it an ideal framework for practical applications.

-The methodology in this paper relies on the concept of $\delta$-resemblance, as well as additional technical conditions to ensure accurate implementation.
+This paper’s methodology builds on $\delta$-resemblance and supporting technical conditions to ensure accurate application.
 Specifically, we assume that the reference probabilities are strictly positive ($p_{0j} > 0$ for all $j = 1, \ldots, B$) to ensure that every category in the reference distribution is represented.
 Furthermore, we impose the constraint $0 < \delta \leq \min\limits_{j=1, \ldots, B} p_{0j}$, which guarantees that the parameter $\delta$ does not exceed the smallest reference probabilities.
 This condition effectively limits the maximum allowable shift for any single category to its own probability mass.
-Finally, $\delta$ is a pre-specified parameter reflecting the organization's risk tolerance (i.e., the acceptable deviation from the current model), chosen to ensure consistency in decision-making rather than being estimated from the data.
-However, it is designed to scale with sample size, adapting to variability across different data sets.
+Finally, $\delta$ is designed to scale with both the sample size $n$ and the number of categories $B$, allowing it to adapt to variability across different portfolio structures and data conditions.
+For a given implementation, it is a pre-specified parameter, not estimated from the data, reflecting the organization’s risk tolerance (i.e., the maximum acceptable deviation from the reference population and ensures consistency in decision-making{)}.

-{The formulation of Definition \ref{deltaresemblance} leverages the Chebyshev distance to quantify the maximum deviation in any single category’s probability.
-The Chebyshev distance is defined as the largest absolute difference between corresponding elements of two vectors.
-This distance is particularly advantageous in risk-sensitive applications due to its direct interpretability.
-By bounding the maximum allowable deviation in any category, the Chebyshev distance provides a precise and actionable metric for monitoring changes in probability distributions.}

-{The Chebyshev distance aligns with the operational need to control critical deviations, as it isolates the largest shift in the data.
+The formulation of Definition~\ref{deltaresemblance} leverages the Chebyshev distance {(also known as the $\ell_\infty$ norm)} to define a region of tolerable shift, by bounding the largest absolute difference between corresponding category probabilities.
+This distance is particularly advantageous in risk-sensitive applications due to its direct interpretability and provides a precise, actionable metric for monitoring changes in probability distributions. {The Chebyshev distance aligns with the operational need to control critical deviations, as it isolates the largest shift in the data.
 This characteristic is especially important in credit risk monitoring, where changes in high-risk categories may have outsized implications.
 Unlike alternatives such as the Euclidean distance, which averages deviations across categories, the Chebyshev distance focuses on the worst-case deviation, offering sharper insights into localized shifts.}